20 Shopify checkout customizations to increase sales (2025)

 Chatbots are also useful for this purpose, and they’re more cost-effective than live chats.
 For your chatbot to be effective, however, you need to make sure it covers all the most common questions your shoppers might have while checking out.
 Typically, this includes information on shipping times, refund policies, and so on.

-A live chat feature or a chatbot can easily be implemented on your pages using add-ons.
-Among the best Shopify app recommendations for this purpose include:
+A live chat feature or a chatbot can easily be implemented on your pages using these apps:

-- Intercom: Intercom’s Business Messenger supports bots, apps, and in-app messages.
+• Intercom: Intercom’s Business Messenger supports bots, apps, and in-app messages.
 Best of all, chat history is automatically saved, so customers can return to the conversation later.
-Try free for 14 days, then plans start from $29/seat/month.
+Try free for 14 days, then plans start from $39/seat/month.

 10. Optimize checkout page speed

-To check your page’s current performance, use PageSpeed Insights.
+To check your page’s current performance, use Google PageSpeed Insights.
+Here’s a test example for the beard product brand Beardbrand:

 After you’ve read the reports, use this information to resolve vulnerabilities.
 Methods to optimize the Shopify checkout page speed include: